 Explore the descriptions and links below for more information about 7th grade elective options!

 This class is designed to support students with a grade point average between 2.0 and 3.5 to be more successful in their classes through study skills, critical thinking, note taking, and tutorials.
 This class is designed to challenge students to attempt more rigorous classes.
-There are required prerequisites for this course and students have already been selected.
+There are required prerequisites for this course and student selection is already underway.

 Students enrolled in the ASB elective will participate in activities designed to encourage and empower them to lead by example.
 Throughout the course, students will think critically and work collaboratively with elected ASB Cabinet members to plan, implement, and evaluate campus activities for the betterment of the school community.
 The ASB elective is a service-based course with required participation in service projects in the school and community.
-This elective is a year-long course for 7th and 8th grade students; students must apply for this class and be selected in order to be enrolled.
-Selected students will be considered for enrollment in a zero period class to open their schedule for an additional elective, if they wish.
+This elective is a year-long course with eligibility requirements.
+Students must maintain satisfactory grades, citizenship, and attendance.

 Intro to Art